CHAPTER 5

 "And no man in heaven, nor in earth, neither under the earth, was able to open the book, neither to look thereon."

-This strong angel looked everywhere for someone "worthy" to open the "book".
-No one in Heaven ... not the 24 elders nor any of the saints ... was worthy to open this book.
-No one on the earth was worthy and no one under the earth (those in hell) could open this book.
+The strong angel looks everywhere for someone "worthy" to open the "book".
+No one in Heaven ... not the 24 elders nor any of the saints ... is worthy to open this book.
+No one on the earth is worthy and no one under the earth (those in hell) can open this book with seven seals.
+In fact, no one was even able to even "look thereon".
+No one.
+Not even a peek!

 VERSE 4: (Chapter 5)